Early Case Assessment Workspace Template

 - Basic settings:

 - Address processing errors: Click the File list item to view documents that encountered errors during processing.
-Here, you can use the Processing Errors Workflow to view document errors and choose whether to Ignore or fix the error and Retry.
+Here, you can use the Processing errors overview to view document errors and choose whether to Ignore or fix the error and Retry.

 After processing your files, set up the key search terms that are relevant to your case.
 You can identify documents containing the key search terms using search terms reports.
 To automatically highlight key search terms in documents, set up persistent highlights.
 Persistent highlights also display the number of highlight hits associated with each key search term.
 The ECA template includes persistent highlights and does not require any additional configuration.
 Use the following steps to add key search terms and persistent highlights: